IIBMErs/1st-IIBM-Networking-2020/index.md

 ## Organizators

-This networking is a Biological and Medical Engineering postgraduate students initiative, grouped in IIBMErs.
-Supported by the Institute for Biological and Medical Engineering [IIBM](https://ingenieriabiologicaymedica.uc.cl/en/).
-You can contact us using GitHub issues.
+This networking is an initiative from postgraduate students at the Institute for Biological and Medical Engineering, Pontificia Católica de Chile ([IIBM](https://ingenieriabiologicaymedica.uc.cl/en/)).
+You can contact us by any of the following means:

 <p align="center">
     <a href="mailto:networking.iibmers@gmail.com">